sailex428/web-project/README.md

 # web-project

 ### This is a school web-project.
-Topic is KI-Kunst.
+Topic is KI-Art.